govert/BrowserPane/README.md

 ## TODO

 * This sample does not implement task pane management for multiple workbooks.
+[This approach to sharing the environment](https://weblog.west-wind.com/posts/2023/Oct/31/Caching-your-WebView-Environment-to-manage-multiple-WebView2-Controls) might help if creating many CTPs
 * It would be nice to add some example of interaction between Excel and the browser.
 * Clean up the initialization and revisit https://github.com/MicrosoftEdge/WebView2Feedback/issues/187
 * Revisit initialization